sjbrown/misc_work/genesis/rules.md

  * 3 Pencils
  * 3 different colored felt-tip pens (optional)

+When you draw permanent marks that are role-related, it can be useful to use a colored felt-tip pen, with each role assigned a specific color.

 ### Creating your band

 You are going to be playing as three members of a band, and each of you will